peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

         int length,
         PeterO.Numbers.EContext ctx);

   Creates an arbitrary-precision decimal number from a text string that represents a number.

  The format of the string generally consists of:

-  * An optional plus sign ("+" , U+002B) or minus sign ("-", U+002D) (if the minus sign, the value is negative.)
+  * An optional plus sign ("+" , U+002B) or minus sign ("-", U + 002D) (if the minus sign, the value is negative.)

   * One or more digits, with a single optional decimal point after the first digit and before the last digit.